 Wet molds require a great deal of water vs dry molds in order to grow.
-They grow slower than Pen/Asp molds.

 Outdoor Spores

 Basidiospores

 Penicillium Aspergillus 27 601 100 22 490 38 846 91

 Smuts,myxomycetes 4 89 9

 Unidentified Spores

 - Basidiospores, smuts, myxomycetes (slime molds), rusts are all from the outside air.
 They do not grow inside. - If these are found in significant concentrations in the indoor air, then a door or window was open. - Or there was no or a poor quality air filter in the AC. - Or the house was dirty.